Kasumi Ishikawa: 2021

 Ishikawa defeated Miyuu Kihara in the semi-finals and Mima Ito in the finals to win the All Japan National Championships in 2021 for the first time in five years.
 Afterwards, Ishikawa said that she was enjoying practicing recently, which she attributed to the pandemic putting things in perspective.

 In her first international event of 2021, Ishikawa was upset by Hina Hayata in the round of 16 in the WTT Contender event at WTT Doha.

 In June, Ishikawa stated that she was 70% ready for the Tokyo Olympics and that she wanted to spend the final month preparing so that there would be no regrets.

 Ishikawa lost in the quarter-finals of the Tokyo Olympics to Yu Mengyu of Singapore.
 Ishikawa won silver in the team event.

-Popularity
+2023

+On May 1, Ishikawa announced her retirement from international table tennis.

+Impact

 In Japan, Ishikawa has ranked among the five "most-liked" sportswomen every year from 2014 to 2020 in surveys published by Oricon, after ranking No. 10 in 2013.
 As she is fluent in Mandarin which she learned from Chinese coaches, her popularity has also extended to China.
 When she opened a Sina Weibo account in 2016, she gained over 60,000 followers on the first day.

 Ishikawa appeared in the 2017 film Mixed Doubles as herself.